When can I apply?

 Judges will score each criteria on a scale of 1 to 5.
 Projects will then be passed on to InnovaChile’s Subcommittee of Entrepreneurship and Innovation for the final judging round.

-When will we know the results?
-How will I be notified?
+When are the results going to be published?
+Will I be notified?
 Will I get any feedback if rejected?

 Competition managers and judges will have access to applications to verify eligibility.
 All documents are kept completely confidential.